hpkv-io/zustand-multiplayer/README.md

 - **Live dashboards**: Data visualization that updates in real-time for all viewers
 - **Multiplayer games**: Synchronized game state across players

-#### 4. Offline-capable Applications
-- **Progressive Web Apps**: Works online and offline with automatic synchronization when connection is restored
-- **Mobile applications**: Native apps that work regardless of connectivity status
-- **Field service applications**: Collect data offline and sync when connection is available

-The multiplayer middleware handles the complex challenges of distributed state management, including conflict resolution, connection management, and efficient state synchronization, allowing you to focus on building your application's core functionality.

 ## Usage

 ### Creating a multiplayer store